BlackieCen/murc_robot/README.md

 ## Background

-This strategy was developed in my master thesis *Development of an Image-Based Gripping Strategy for Cooperative Object Transport using Mobile Robots* in MATCH LUH.
+This strategy was developed in my master thesis *Development of an Image-Based Gripping Strategy for Cooperative Object Transport using Mobile Robots* in [match](https://www.match.uni-hannover.de/).
 As a preliminary project of cooperative object transport using several mobile robots, this thesis focuses on the transport of an aluminium profile by the cooperation of one mobile robot and a passive flatbed trolley.
 The proposed strategy is able to help the robot autonomously accomplish the transport task of a object whose weight is beyond the maximum payload of robot arm.

 ## Introduction
 ### Task